tricx/tricx.github.io/_posts/2017-03-02-attractor.md

 assistance: Hu Xinru (explorations), Chao Fu-Le (base camp)
 <br /><br />

-As a site specific intervention, the 'attractor' is positioned under the power lines, connects to it's surroundings and reacts to changes in the electric field.
-In certain areas in Feijiacun those fields exist and can be detected with strip light.
-It's shaped by the constellations of the architectural setting.
-Different density is found at flat spaces, next to houses or trees, on rooftops.
-The sculpture is lightend by the electric current it is surrounded by and detects the disturbances when people are passing.
-It deals with the processes happening at transitory areas and reveals signals that seem to be hidden from general perception.
+As a site specific intervention the Attractor is built in a public space, connects to its sur- roundings and reacts to changes in the electric field.
+In certain areas in Feijiacun, due to power poles and electrical substations, electric fields build up and can be detected with strip light.
+They are shaped by the constellations of the architectural setting.
+Different expansion is found on flat spaces, next to houses, near to trees or on rooftops.
+The sculpture is not connected to power, but lighted by the electric current it is surrounded by and detects the disturbances when people are passing.
+It deals with the processes happening in transitory areas and reveals signals that seem to be hidden from general perception.
 </p>

 <br />